ARMIS2111/AQI_Prediction/README.md

 # How to run the app
+Download the repository.<br>
+Before running the app.py file, please save the model_64_64_1.pkl file in the same directory as the app.py file.<br/>
-Simply download the repository and run the app.py file. <br/>
+Run the app.py file. <br/>
 Hit the link displayed in the terminal.<br/>
 Input data in the form.<br/>
 Press Submit.<br/>